 I asked to be let in for 5 minutes to do a prayer for my grandma, but was denied entry because I needed a ticket in order to be let in to the church due to an event, which was due to start in half an hour.
 I was crying and needing support but was turned away, despite me pleading to be let in for 5 minutes.
 Will never return.

-Near George Street, the city hall of Sydney is a very tall building.
-It is said to be the largest church in Sydney, beside which there is a large church school building.
-Between the school and the church is a small square, relatively quiet, the whole church is huge, there is a huge pipe organ.
-Although it's in a busy city, it's very quiet.
-There are only three or four people in it when we go in the afternoon.
-It's suitable for rest or meditation.
-There are a little more people in the square at the entrance, maybe a dozen or so.
-They are also sitting there and having fun.
+It is a very majestic building next to George Street and close to the Sydney Town Hall.
+It is said that it is the largest church in Sydney, and there is a large church school building next to it.
+Between the school and the church is a small square, which is relatively quiet.
+The entire church is large in scale with a huge pipe organ inside.
+Although it is in a busy city, it is very quiet inside.
+There are only three or four people inside when I go in the afternoon, which is suitable for resting or meditating inside.
+There were a little more people in the square at the entrance, maybe a dozen, and they were also sitting there for leisure and fun.